• About

 21 Friday Mar 2014

-Posted by Candia in Arts, Celebrities, Family, History, Humour, Nature, News, Politics, Social Comment, Sport, Suttonford, television, Travel, Writing
+Posted Arts, Celebrities, Family, History, Humour, Nature, News, Politics, Social Comment, Sport, Suttonford, television, Travel, Writing

 Andrew Graham-Dixon, Baltic cruise, Basingstoke, Beam me up.., bingo, Bradford on Avon, Bridge, Bridge Mints, Catherine the Great, cribbage, Dame Edna, David Cameron, deviation, Estonia, Faberge, fly fishing, geophysicist, George Clooney, George Osborne, hesitation, Inner Hebrides, ISA, Jeremy Paxman, Kit-Kat, Knights in White Satin, Lamborghini, Madge, Martini, Missing Amber Room, Neil Oliver, Nick Clegg, pasty, Poleconomy, Potemkin, Putin, religious affairs broadcaster, repetition, St Petersburg, Tallinn, The Hermitage, Tuck shop, Waldemar Janusczak, White Nights, Winter Palace